sebhildebrandt/systeminformation/README.md

 ### Latest Activity

+- Version 3.2.0: added battery support.
+If a battery is installed, you get information about status and current capacity level
 - Version 3.1.0: added [Docker][docker-url] support.
 Now you can scan your docker containers and get their stats
 - Version 3.0.0: added DisksIO - overall diskIO and IOPS values for all mounted volumes